RuthieRuth/React-demo/README.md

 pages are the layout with url eg: home, about, contact us. it can be in the components

-route folder are for making routes
+route folder are for making routes.